openbraininstitute/brain-indexer/docs/developer_guide.rst

 access to the whole API which is highly flexible due to templates.
-For instance the IndexTree class can be templated to any of the defined structures or new user defined geometries, providing the user with a boost index rtree object which automamtically supports serialization and higher level API functions.
+For instance the IndexTree class can be templated to any of the defined structures or new user defined geometries, providing the user with a boost index rtree object which automatically supports serialization and higher level API functions.

 Please refer to the unit tests (under ``tests/cpp/unit_tests.cpp``) to see examples on how to create several kinds of IndexTrees.